Arizona Overtime Laws

 Hourly employees are entitled to 1.5 times their regular hourly wage for overtime work.

-As a result, the overtime minimum wage in Arizona stands at $21.53 per hour, which is one and a half times higher than its regular minimum wage of $14.35 per hour.
+As a result, the overtime minimum wage in Arizona stands at $22.05 per hour, which is one and a half times higher than its regular minimum wage of $14.70 per hour.

 To learn more, read our detailed article on overtime rights in Arizona.

-Compensation for Waiting and On-call Time in Arizona
+Compensation for Waiting and On-Call Time in Arizona

 In cases where an employee is dismissed before the end of a workday, they will only receive payment for the hours they actually worked.

-Overtime Exceptions and Exemptions in Arizona
+Overtime Exemptions in Arizona

-The FLSA states that salaried employees earning over $844 per week ($43,888 annually) are exempt from overtime pay.
+The FLSA states that salaried employees earning over $1,128 per week (equivalent to a $58,656 annual salary) are exempt from overtime pay.
 This includes employees in certain white-collar positions encompassing executive, administrative, or professional roles.
-Further, outside sales employees, agricultural workers, drivers, and workers dealing with machinery parts and mechanics are considered exempt from overtime pay in Arizona.

 Misclassifying Employees in Arizona